omprakash8788/omprakash8788/Readme.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m MERN Stack Developer

-- 💬 Ask me about **HTML , CSS, JS, ReactJS, NodeJS**
+- 💬 Ask me about **HTML , CSS, JS, ReactJS, NodeJS, MongooseDB, Express, Tailwind CSS, DSA, TypeScript, API, Ruby on Rail**

 - 📫 How to reach me: **omprakashkumar552@gmail.com**